 So where are we now?

-Today, space remains the sole province of an elite few astronauts fielded by a small number of governments and a handful of the super wealthy that can afford to pay the price tag for themselves even at full freight.
-With the exception of the Moon landings 45 years ago, no human has traveled further than Low Earth Orbit, barely a few hundred miles above the surface.
+Today, space remains the sole province of an elite few astronauts fielded by a small number of governments and a handful of the super wealthy that can afford to pay the price even at full freight.
+With the exception of the Moon landings 50 years ago, no human has traveled further than Low Earth Orbit, barely a few hundred miles above the surface.

 Beyond the hype of billionaires and dreamers, there is no credible plan to seize the high frontier.
 There is no grand vision to unite around.
+There is no strategy that is capable of earning public funding for the long-term.
 We have a failure to launch.
-It’s as simple as that.

 That’s not the way it was supposed to be and there are many that share that opinion.

-Jaron Lanier, a technology visionary credited with inventing virtual reality and an author of several books on technology, points out that people of his generation dreamed of moon colonies and flying cars, and he bluntly says, ‘I miss the future.”
-(Lanier, Jaron, Who Owns the Future?, Simon & Schuster, 2013, p.
-366)
+Jaron Lanier, a technology visionary credited with inventing virtual reality and an author of several books on technology, points out that people of his generation dreamed of moon colonies and flying cars, and he bluntly captures the zeitgeist when he says, ‘I miss the future.”1

 A prominent group of Silicon Valley venture capitalists, The Founder’s Fund, published a Manifesto not long ago that offered a similar sentiment: “The future that people in the 1960s hoped to see is still the future we’re waiting for today, half a century later..
-Instead of Captain Kirk and the USS Enterprise, we got the Priceline Negotiator and a cheap flight to Cabo. “ (Gibney, Bruce, What Happened to the Future?, Founder’s Fund, 2011)
+Instead of Captain Kirk and the USS Enterprise, we got the Priceline Negotiator and a cheap flight to Cabo.”2

-An article in MIT Technology Review, ‘Why we can’t solve big problems,’ laments that we don’t do big things anymore and a moon shot remains, well, out of shot.
-They sum up the situation thus: “This is not 1961: there is no galvanizing historical context akin to the Cold War, no likely politician who can heroize the difficult and dangerous, no body of engineers who yearn for the productive regimentation they had enjoyed in the military, and no popular faith in a science-fictional mythology such as exploring the solar system.”
-(Pontin, Jason, ‘Why we can’t solve big problems,’ MIT Technology Review, Nov/Dec 2012)
+An article in MIT Technology Review, ‘Why we can’t solve big problems,’ lamented that we don’t do big things anymore and a moon shot remains, well, out of shot.
+They summed up the situation thus: “This is not 1961: there is no galvanizing historical context akin to the Cold War, no likely politician who can heroize the difficult and dangerous, no body of engineers who yearn for the productive regimentation they had enjoyed in the military, and no popular faith in a science-fictional mythology such as exploring the solar system.”3

-Then there is the author of The Right Stuff, Tom Wolfe, who wrote in the New York Times on the 40th anniversary of the Apollo landing that our space program has been ‘killing time’ with sub-orbital projects for the last 40 years.
-He could have resubmitted the same op-ed word-for-word 5 years later and, most likely, can do the same a few years from now on the occasion of Apollo’s 50th anniversary.
-(Source: Wolfe, Tom, “One Giant Leap to Nowhere,” The New York Times, July 18, 2009)
+Then, there is the author of The Right Stuff, Tom Wolfe, who wrote in the New York Times on the 40th anniversary of the Apollo landing that our space program has been ‘killing time’ with sub-orbital projects for the last 40 years.
+Ten years on, he would have to revise his essay in light of NASA’s pending return to the moon – but one wonders if he would still call it the ‘right stuff’.4

 Neil DeGrasse Tyson, one of the nation’s most prominent astrophysicists, science commentators, and the host of the remade TV series Cosmos worries that America is ‘fading’ and that we have lost the power to dream.
-He sees NASA as one of those last institutions that inspired big dreams in all of us and laments the current shortfall of funding as a sign of deeper problems.
-(DeGrasse Tyson, Neil, Space Chronicles: Facing the Ultimate Frontier, W.W.
-Norton &I Company, New York, 2012, p.
-253)
+He sees NASA as one of those last institutions that inspired big dreams in all of us and laments the current shortfall of funding as a sign of deeper problems.5

 Things clearly didn’t turn out the way they were supposed to.
 The question is why.

 Some would blame the fickleness of politicians and the divisiveness and lack of vision in our politics.
-But politicians are no one’s fools.
+But politicians are nobody’s fools.
 They are a class of people that know how to sense the wind and cater to what people want.
-They know how to play on aspirations, dreams, and hopes (and baser motivations as well, but we shan’t go there).
+They know how to play on aspirations, dreams, and hopes (and baser motivations as well).
 They have tried to provide a vision to rally around more than once.

 In 1989, on the 20th anniversary of the Moon landings, President George H.W.
 Bush announced the Space Exploration Initiative (SEI).
 This was a grand plan that included funding for Space Station Freedom, returning to the moon, and going on to Mars.
 A follow-up commission projected a moon landing by 2001 and a landing on Mars by 2008.
-But that same commission also came back with a sticker price of nearly $500 billion over the 20-30 year life of the program.
-With that price tag, the entire program was effectively dead on arrival at Congress.
+But that same commission also came back with a sticker price of nearly $500 billion over the 20-30 years of the program.
+With that price tag, the entire program was effectively dead-on arrival at Congress.

 The Clinton Administration took the lead to build the International Space Station jointly with the Russians in 1998, a construction process that took over 10 years.
 That one happened, but it sucked dry the budget for everything else.